 1-2: The overall objective of MTSU parking administration is to provide safe, attractive, and sufficient parking facilities that allow faculty, staff, and students to park at a reasonable cost and within a 10- to 15-minute walk or ride to the core of the campus.

 1-3: The University reserves the right to regulate the use of all vehicles, including motorcycles, motor scooters, mopeds, and bicycles, on the campus and to forbid the use of a vehicle by any person whose conduct indicates that he or she is not complying with University regulations, City of Murfreesboro ordinances, and/or Tennessee State laws pertaining to motor vehicles.

 1-4: The registrant of a permit is held responsible for the safe and lawful operation of the vehicle, the parking of the vehicle, and all traffic/parking citations issued against the vehicle, regardless of who is operating the vehicle at the time of the incident.
-A violation notice is not excused on the plea that another person was driving the vehicle or using your parking permit.
+A violation notice is not excused on the plea that another person was driving the vehicle or using someone else's parking permit.

-1-6: The University regards the possession and use of a vehicle on the campus as a privilege which may be revoked for justifiable reason.
+1-6: The University regards the possession and use of a vehicle on the campus as a privilege that may be revoked for justifiable reason.
 These reasons may include, but are not limited to, any of the following:

 a.
 Operating a vehicle while under the influence of alcohol/drugs.

 b.
 Failure to observe the regulations, ordinances, and laws governing the operation and parking of a vehicle.

 c.
 Leaving the scene of an accident.

 d.
 Five or more parking citations in a semester (see Section 1-9 ).